Who is Mira Sorvino?

 Sorvino was also strongly influenced by her mother to pursue social causes.
-"My mom marched on Washington with Martin Luther King.
-That my mom, a white middle-class lady, was moved enough to get involved in the civil rights movement made an enormous impression," she later explained to People magazine.
+"My mom marched on Washington with Martin Luther King," she explained to People magazine.
+"That my mom, a white middle-class lady, was moved enough to get involved in the civil rights movement made an enormous impression."

 A bright student, she excelled at school.
 While a student at Harvard University, Sorvino wrote her thesis on racial conflict in China.
 She had spent a year in China as part of a study abroad program and became fluent in Mandarin.